 - All instruments have been played by superb musicians of the Irish music scene

-- Including authentic phrases as MIDI-patterns as well as inspiring soundscapes
+- Including Format-AUthentic phrases as MIDI-patterns as well as inspiring soundscapes

-In addition, authentic phrases have been recorded as MIDI-patterns as well as inspiring soundscapes.
+In addition, Format-AUthentic phrases have been recorded as MIDI-patterns as well as inspiring soundscapes.
 Naturally, the instruments are offered in all of their typical articulations with an added true legato function.